QCRMut: Quantum Circuit Random Mutant generator tool: Tool Abstraction

 Another principle guiding our tool is to generate only mutated quantum circuits that are correct by construction.
 Let us first provide a couple of definitions that will help us achieve this goal.
 Then, we will need to work with our mutation operators and ensure that once they are applied, the produced circuit is correct.

-Firstly, we are going to define a set of gates our tool will work with.
-We are going to use 38 gates, which we collect in the set \lstinline|mutableGateSet|.
-These gates have been selected from a combination of the gates in QMutPy \cite{fortunato2022qmutpy} and the gates in the Qiskit equivalence library.
-For example, \lstinline|gms| is a valid gate for QMutPy but is no longer included in the Qiskit equivalence library; therefore, we decided to eliminate it.
-We need to ensure we understand the use of this set: the tool uses this collection to identify which gates may be mutated, but it does not affect the gates used to create new mutants.
-Modifying this set could create correctness problems or even raise errors when trying to access information that does not exist.
+First, we define the set of gates supported by our tool.
+We use 38 gates, collected in \lstinline|mutableGateSet|.
+These gates were selected from a combination of the those used in QMutPy~\cite{fortunato2022qmutpy} and those in the Qiskit equivalence library.
+For example, \lstinline|gms| is a valid in QMutPy but is no longer included in the Qiskit equivalence library; we therefore exclude it.

-Before we explain our mutant operators, let us introduce another concept: \textbf{gate equivalence}.
-The concept is similar to the one introduced by Fortunato et al. in \cite{fortunato2022qmutpy}, but with slight differences.
-We define two gates as equivalent if they apply to the same number of qubits and if they have the same number of parameters.
-This notion of equivalence allows us to exchange gates without having to change parameters, thereby maintaining the correctness of the circuit.
+Due to changes in Qiskit 1.x, and for simplicity, we consider only gates that can be added to a quantum circuit by calling the corresponding method by name, \lstinline|qc.{name}()|.
+This choice relates to our mutant-generation methodology.

-In our tool, this will be represented as a \lstinline|dict| where we generate our class equivalence of our primary set of gates based on this definition.
-The key names given are representative with the definition and they will have structure \lstinline|nqmp| as \lstinline|str|, where \lstinline|n| is the number of qubits and \lstinline|m| is the number of parameters.
-The classes of equivalence can be seen in Table \ref{tab:gates}, and we may observe some differences compared to the table found in \cite{fortunato2022qmutpy}.
+Each gate has different parameters.
+We focus on two properties: the number of qubits to which the gate applies and the number of parameters it takes (e.g., rotation angles).
+We use the following notation: for a gate $g$, $\numQubits(g)$ and $\numParam(g)$ denote its qubit and parameter arity, and $\name(g)$ denotes its name.
+Examples are given in Table~\ref{tab:ParEx}.